 Porsche Panamera Sport Turismo hybrid reliability & safety

-We reckon it's unreasonable of Porsche to ask a lot of extra cash for certain safety functions, such as lane-keeping assistance, traffic-sign recognition and adaptive cruise control, on a car of this nature and cost.
+That said, we reckon it's unreasonable of Porsche to ask a lot of extra cash for certain safety functions, such as lane-keeping assistance, traffic-sign recognition and adaptive cruise control, on a car of this nature and cost.

 Porsche Panamera Sport Turismo hybrid reliability & problems